 Family and Medical History

-First Nations, Metis and Inuit peoples have a higher risk of heart disease.
+First Nations, Metis and Inuit peoples have a higher risk of heart disease. stroke than the general population.
 This is because they are more likely to have high blood pressure (hypertension) and diabetes.
-Both conditions can cause heart disease.
+Both conditions can cause a stroke or heart disease.

 African and South Asian Heritage

-People of African or South Asian background also have a higher risk of coronary artery disease.
-This is because they are more likely to have high blood pressure (hypertension), diabetes or other risk factors for heart disease at a younger age.
+People of African or South Asian heritage have a higher risk of heart disease and stroke.
+This is because they are more likely to have high blood pressure (hypertension), diabetes or other risk factors at a younger age.